Baduit/PainPerdu/README.md

 This repository contains the specification (in this readme) and the official implementation.

+The default extension for the source file is "__.pain__".

 ## Specification
 ### General
+The __machine__ is the program interpreting/executing/compiling the _PainPerdu_ code.

-The __stack__ is the memory of the program, it grows automatically.
+The __stack__ is the memory of the machine, it grows automatically.
 The maximum size is implementation defined.
 > Official implementation will use the maximum size of an std::vector

 The stack is made of __cases__, the size of a cases is an unsigned integer value.
 Overflow of the value reset the value to 0 and underflow set the value to 255.